ProgrammeVitam/vitam/sources/griffons/imagemagick/readme.rst

 How to install
 --------------
-On centos run `dnf install vitam-imagemagick-griffon-1.0-1.x86_64.rpm` and on debian `apt-get install vitam-imagemagick-griffon_1.0_amd64.deb`.
+On centos run `dnf install target/imagemagick-griffon-vitam-1.11.0-SNAPSHOT.rpm` and on debian `dpkg -i target/imagemagick-griffon-vitam-1.11.0-SNAPSHOT.deb`.